 It is a super hard question to answer!
 And if we had the answer on how to stop the crazy peso fluctuations, we would properly be heroes in Argentina by now!

-As mentioned above, a country’s currency exchange rate reflects both its inflation rate and the investor confidence in this local market, and what is happening in Argentina is a combination of those two factors – among others.
+As mentioned above, a country’s currency exchange rate reflects both its inflation rate and the investor confidence in this local market.
+What is happening in Argentina is a combination of those two factors – among many others, actually.

-It is in the interest of countries to keep their exchange rate as stable as possible since it is assumed to help promote trade and investment, and hence create economic stability.
+Countries want to keep their exchange rate as stable as possible.
+Since it is assumed to help promote trade and investment and thereby create more economic stability.

 These are just some of the reasons why the Argentine peso’s exchange rate is such a huge issue.

 Argentina has a long history of economic instability.
-After its democratization in 1983, Argentina struggled with hyperinflation which the government and central bank could not get under control no matter how hard they tried.
+After the democratization in 1983, Argentina struggled with hyperinflation.
+The government and Central Bank could not get it under control, no matter how hard they tried.

-As a consequent, in 1991 a radical step to drive inflation out of the economy was taken.
-Argentina adopted a Currency Board.
-It introduced The Convertibility Law which tied the Argentine peso to the US dollar at a one-to-one parity.
-The introduction was successful, and at the least, it broke with the inflationary dynamics and inflation decreased.
+In 1991, the government took a radical step to drive inflation out of the economy.
+Argentina adopted a Currency Board, and tied the Argentine peso to the US dollar at a one-to-one parity.

-However, from approximately 1995, economic growth decreased, and the economy started to enter in recession.
-This and a variation of external factors resulted in the
+However, around 1995, economic growth started to decrease.
+The Argentine economy saw itself hit into another recession.
+This and a variety of external factors resulted in the

-After the collapse, Argentina has been haunted by an ever-increasing inflation and devaluation of the Argentine peso.
+Since the 2001-crisis, Argentina has been haunted by the ever-increasing inflation and devaluation of the Argentine peso.

-In 2015, a new era was assumed to begin in Argentina when the center-right candidate, Mauricio Macri won the presidential elections.
-However, Macri has been unsuccessful in adjusting the Argentine economy.
+In 2015, a new era was assumed to begin in Argentina.
+The center-right candidate, Mauricio Macri won the presidential elections.
+However, Macri was also unsuccessful in adjusting the Argentine economy.

-Even though, his government focused on ending currency restrictions and let the peso float freely (or with minor political interventions), as mentioned in the introduction the Argentine peso has been on a wild ride the last years Macri’s government.
+The Macri government focused on ending currency restrictions and letting the peso float freely (or with minor political interventions).
+However, the Argentine peso was also on a wild ride during Macri’s government.

-When traveling in Argentina the depreciation of the Argentine peso will usually mean that your currency will be worth more, i.e. you will be able to buy the same Argentine pesos (or stuff in pesos) for a small amount of your own currency.
+When traveling in Argentina the depreciation of the Argentine peso will usually mean that your currency will be worth more.
+So, you will be able to buy the same Argentine pesos (or goods and services in pesos) for a small amount of your own currency.

 This means, of course, that traveling in Argentina will become cheaper for you.

-However, if you are living in Argentina on a salary in Argentine pesos, the depreciation of the peso will, as explained above, mean that your salary will be
+However, if you are living in Argentina on a salary in Argentine pesos, the depreciation of the peso will make your salary

 - Don’t carry too many Argentine pesos – only take out/exchange the amount of money you will need

-- Check the current exchange rate at ambito.com which gives you both the official exchange rate and the unofficial.
+- Check the current exchange rate at ambito.com which gives you both the official exchange rate and the unofficial one.

-- Mind that there are both official and unofficial exchange rate offices.
-Beforehand, the unofficial would have better rates but this is not always the case nowadays.
+- Keep in mind that there are both official and unofficial exchange rate offices.
+And the unofficial tend to have better rates than the official!

-- Bring US dollars if possible – the demand is usually higher, and hence you will get a better rate.
+- If possible, bring US dollars in cash – the demand is usually higher, and you will get a better rate for them.

 Are you aware of the situation of the currency exchanges of the countries that you travel to?
 Did you know about the situation of the currency exchange rate in Argentina before reading this post?
 Did you find the post useful?
 Please let me know what you think by dropping your comment below!